 This elevated site is currently a mixture of hedgerow and meadow, but in time will become a social housing development by Ó'Cualann Cohousing Alliance.
 As part of their sustainability goals, Ó'Cualann Cohousing Alliance want to make this place a happy and healthy place to live with plenty of biodiversity, planting native shelter belts and hedgerows.
 With a lofty target of 10,000 trees planted in the first year (4500 donated by My Irish Jeweler), the hope is these trees will grow and provide shelter and strong ecological corridors through the development for people, plants and animals to enjoy for many years to come.

-2. Bailieborough, Co.
+2. Baleieborough, Co.
 Cavan

-Heading an hour drive northwest of Killinardan, through the historic town of Kells, our next stop is in Bailieborough in Co.
+Heading an hour drive northwest of Killinardan, through the historic town of Kells, our next stop is in Baleieborough in Co.
 Cavan.
-With the Bailieborough Tree Cover Project, the Community Association together with Cavan Co.
+With the Baleieborough Tree Cover Project, the Community Association together with Cavan Co.
 Council are working to plant over 6000 native Irish trees in small pockets of woodland and hedgerows around the town - 2000 of which were donated with the support of our customers by My Irish Jeweler.

 The old Irish name for the town is Coill an Chollaigh, which means 'the wood of the boar'.
 We are not sure about boar, but it's hoped that the trees will provide shelter, screening, and create new wildlife habitat for birds, mammals and insects.
 The team also expects it will provide added benefits, helping with local drainage, and freeing up workers to focus on developing local amenities rather than on maintenance like grass cutting.

-One such amenity is a short 5 min drive northwest from Bailieborough, at Castle lake and 2 mins further north, Corleck Hill, site of the discovery of the Corleck Head, a 2000 year old limestone carving with three faces, now held in Collections of the National Museum of Ireland, Kildare Street
+One such amenity is a short 5 min drive northwest from Baleieborough, at Castle lake and 2 mins further north, Corleck Hill, site of the discovery of the Corleck Head, a 2000 year old limestone carving with three faces, now held in Collections of the National Museum of Ireland, Kildare Street

 3. Black Mountain Belfast, Co.
 Antrim